WindowsRuntimeBufferExtensions.GetWindowsRuntimeBuffer Method (MemoryStream, Int32, Int32)

 Usage NoteIn Visual Basic and C#, you can call this method as an instance method on any object of type MemoryStream.
 When you use instance method syntax to call this method, omit the first parameter.
 For more information, see Extension Methods (Visual Basic) or Extension Methods (C# Programming Guide).

-underlyingStream is null.
+underlyingStream is Nothing.

 positionInStream or length is less than 0 (zero).